hiulit/GDScriptify/README.md

 gdscriptify
 ```

-Or you can use `-d` to be able to run `gdscriptify` from anywhere and avoid having to go to the specific folder.
+Or, if you don't want to have to go the folder, you can run `gdscriptify` with `-d [path]` from anywhere.

 ```bash
 gdscriptify -d /path/to/your/godot/project